Teaching in FE and skills

-There are many reasons why teaching in further education (FE) is a rewarding and fulfilling job.
-If you are someone is seeking a career in a lively sector, where every week is different from the last, then teaching or training in further education is the ideal profession for you.
+There are many reasons why teaching in further education (FE) and skills can be a rewarding and fulfilling job.
+If you are seeking a career in a lively sector, where every week is different from the last, then teaching or training in further education is the ideal profession for you.

-There are also over 1,000 private and 200 public training providers with 11 per cent of higher education in England being taught in FE colleges.
+According to FE Advice, there are over 350 general FE and sixth-form colleges, work-based training providers, adult and community learning providers and specialist colleges in England.
+There are also more than 1,000 private and 200 public training providers and 11 per cent of higher education in England is taught in FE colleges.

-Having so many different training providers means that there is a range of teaching and training opportunities available.
-Courses offered in the sector range from accountancy, art, bakery, English, history and mathematics, through to retail, tax and yachts and navigation.
+With so many different training providers across the country, there is a vast range of teaching and training opportunities available.
+Courses offered in the sector range from accountancy, art, bakery, English, history and mathematics through to retail, tax and yachts and navigation.